Generally, a distribution cannot be made from a 403(b) account until the employee:

 a distribution from a 403(b) plan by converting it through a direct rollover, described below, to a Roth IRA.
 Conversion amounts

-590 for more information about conversion into a Roth IRA.
+more information about conversion into a Roth IRA.

 A participant is required to roll over distribution amounts received within 60 calendar days in order for the amount to be